 Our Leadership Advisory Team

 Anthony is Professor of Surgical Pathology at the University of Sydney and current chairman of the APGI.
 He graduated in medicine from the University of Sydney in 1997 with the Harry J Clayton Memorial Prize for first in university in Medicine and Clinical Medicine; the Hinder Memorial Prize for first in the university in Surgery and Clinical Surgery; the Robert Scot Skirving Memorial Prize for first in the university in Medicine and Surgery and the Royal North Shore Hospital Medal.
 He completed his specialty training in surgical pathology (FRCPA) in 2005 and since then has divided his time between diagnostic pathology as a senior staff specialist at Royal North Shore Hospital and medical research.
 His research has concentrated on translating advances made in the understanding of cancer at the basic science or molecular level into diagnostic tests which can be applied in the routine surgical pathology laboratory on patient biopsy specimens.
 He was awarded the prestigious Benjamin Castleman award in 2011 by the United States and Canadian Academy of Pathology (USCAP) as well as the John Loewenthal Medal and a higher doctorate by publication (MD) from the University of Sydney in 2011; the NSW Premier’s Award for Excellence in Translational Cancer Research in 2013 and the Sir Zelman Cowen Universities Prize for discovery in Medical Research in 2014.
-In addition to chairing the APGI, he leads the Cancer Diagnosis and Pathology Research Group which concentrates on research in other areas of surgical pathology.

 The Bertalli Chair in Cancer Medicine, University of Melbourne Centre for Cancer Research, Sean obtained his PhD in pathology from the University of Queensland.
 He is a founding scientific fellow in The Royal College of Pathologists of Australasia.
 Previous appointments include the chair of medical genomics at the University of Glasgow, co-director of the Scottish Genomes Partnership, a professor of genetics at the University of Queensland, and founding director of the Queensland Centre for Medical Genomics.
 Over the past 8 years, Sean has pioneered whole-genome and transcriptome analysis of cancer patients, co-led Australia’s International Cancer Genome Consortium efforts into pancreatic, neuroendocrine and ovarian cancer, and contributed cohort-based mutational landscape studies in melanoma and oesophageal cancer.
 His current research is firmly focused on real-time omic anlaysis of recalcitrant cancers, testing the value of personalised therapies, and further cancer genome discovery.